Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Impact Statement

 Language prior represents a pathological behavioral pattern in LVLMs, where the model overly relies on its linguistic knowledge and fails to properly ground its predictions in the visual input.
 This phenomenon underlies critical issues such as hallucination, modality misalignment, and failure cases in vision-centric reasoning.
 It also suggests that current LVLMs may not be operating in the modality-aware manner we expect—even when their outputs appear plausible (as the result of the vanilla next-token-prediction training paradigm).
 One of the main challenges in mitigating language prior lies in its vague and subjective nature: there exists no clear definition or quantitative measure of ``language prior'' in a dataset or task.
 Consequently, efforts to balance visual and textual information during training or fine-tuning often rely on heuristics or manual annotations.

 Our work sheds light on this issue by proposing a formal framework to characterize and quantify the language prior through the model's own behavior.
-This makes the problem not only more visible, but also more measurable.
+This makes the problem not only more visible but also more measurable.
 If the degree of language prior can be reliably estimated from within the model, we can begin to incorporate this signal directly into training objectives or inference strategies in a principled way.
-In this way, our framework is not only valuable for foundational understanding, but also offers actionable tools for improving real-world multimodal systems.
+In this way, our framework provides a principled foundation for deeper understanding and offers practical tools for improving real-world multimodal systems.

-In addition to the ultimate goal, i.e., understanding and quantifying LP of LVLM, our novel method, \textit{contrastive chain-of-embeddings}, on the path to pursue that goal can also create a rich inspiration for a line of works on layer-wise representation analysis~\citep{skean2025layer} as well as layer-specific adaptive training approach for LVLMs~\citep{bachu2025layerwise,oh2025visual}, which ultimately contribute to building a trustworthy multimodal AI system.
+In addition to the ultimate goal, i.e., understanding and quantifying LP of LVLM, our novel method, \textit{contrastive chain-of-embeddings}, on the path to pursue that goal can also create a rich inspiration for a line of works on layer-wise representation analysis~\citep{skean2025layer}, layer-specific adaptive training approach for LVLMs~\citep{bachu2025layerwise,oh2025visual}, and inclusive AI applications with unbiased multimodal alignment~\citep{kim2025world} or representation-centric multi-linguality~\citep{jung2024mitigating,schut2025do}, which ultimately contribute to building a trustworthy multimodal AI system for everyone.